SaifOmran/Obsidian/Python/Python.md

 ### find()
 >find() method is used to return the position number of the first occurrence of a character and it returns -1 if the character is not existing
-#important_note : python is zero-based counting language, it means that the first position is 0 and so on.
+#important_note : python is a zero-based counting language, it means that the first position is 0 and so on.
 ```python
 name = "saif omran"
 name = name.find("a")